 The Northern Ontario real estate market has been one of the primary beneficiaries in the Ontario housing sector over the last year.
-As more people flee the major urban centres and families attempt to plant new roots in communities promising more space in and outside of their homes, Northern Ontario has witnessed a significant population influx.
-But now that the coronavirus pandemic appears to be lifting, can this area of Ontario’s real estate market maintain the momentum?
+Northern Ontario has witnessed a significant population influx as more people flee the major urban centres and families attempt to plant new roots in communities promising more space in and outside their homes.
+But now that the coronavirus pandemic has lifted, can this area of Ontario’s real estate market maintain the momentum?

 Still, even as municipalities invest in the economy, infrastructure, and broadband Internet to keep the new residents happy – and to potentially invite more households to the area – the future remains foggy.
 But amid this uncertainty, one thing remains true about the Northern Ontario real estate market: it is notably more affordable than many other destinations within the Ontario housing market.

-Let’s take a look at some of the most affordable Northern Ontario real estate markets today:
+Let’s look at some of the most affordable Northern Ontario real estate markets today:

-The Sudbury Real Estate Board recently reported that residential sales jumped 177.8 per cent in April, totalling 325 units.
-This represents a new sales record for the month of April, and marks the fourth-highest sales for any month in Sudbury’s history.
-It’s also notable that this figure is 53.2 per cent above the five-year average, and 51.2 per cent above the 10-year average.
+The Sudbury Real Estate Board recently reported that residential sales decreased 29.5 per cent in April, totalling 184 units.
+This is 18.9 per cent below the five-year average and 14.9 per cent below the 10-year average for April.

-Like many markets nation-wide, Sudbury is experiencing a supply issue, with the number of months of inventory sitting at 0.9 months at the end of April.
-This is down from the 4.1 months at the same time a year ago, and below the long-run average of 4.9 months for this time of the year.
+Like many markets nationwide, Sudbury is experiencing a supply issue, with the number of months of inventory sitting at 1.9 months at the end of April.
+This is up slightly from the 1.4 months at the same time a year ago but still below the long-run average of 4.9 months for this time of the year.

-If you ever want to get a good bang for your loonie, the North Bay real estate market might be the best place.
-According to the North Bay Real Estate Board, residential sales skyrocketed 233.3 per cent to 190 units, a new sales record for the month of April.
-Home sales were 56.3 per cent above the five-year average and 55.2 per cent above the 10-year average.
+If you ever want to get a good bang for your buck, the North Bay real estate market might be the best place.
+According to the North Bay Real Estate Board, residential sales fell sharply to 81 units in April 2023.
+Home sales were 30.4 per cent below the five-year average and 30 per cent below the 10-year average for April.

-Home prices soared higher over April, but average property prices remain far more affordable than many other municipalities and communities in the Southern Ontario real estate market these days.
-North Bay’s MLS® Home Price Index (HPI), which is considered a more accurate measurement than average or median measurements, jumped 46.5 per cent year-over-year for a single-family home to $325,500.
-Average prices, meanwhile, increased 45.4 per cent to $383,852.
+Average property prices are falling and remain far more affordable than many other municipalities and communities in the Southern Ontario real estate market.
+North Bay’s MLS® Home Price Index (HPI), which is considered a more accurate measurement than average or median measurements, fell by 14.4 per cent year-over-year for a single-family home to $407,000.
+Average prices, meanwhile, decreased by 19.2 per cent to $426,475.

-North Bay is also struggling to meet demand with sits current supply levels.
-The number of new listings advanced 346.9 per cent from the same time a year ago to 219, while active residential listings slumped 33.2 per cent to their lowest levels in more than three decades.
+North Bay is also struggling to meet demand with its current supply levels.
+The number of new listings fell sharply by 27 per cent from the same time a year ago to 108, but active residential listings saw a substantial increase of 31.2 per cent from the end of April 2022 to 122 units.

-The months of inventory totalled 0.7 at the end of April, down from 3.4 months in April 2020.
-This is also below the long-run average of 4.5 months for the month.
+The months of inventory totalled 1.5 at the end of April, up from 0.8 months in April last year.
+This is also below the long-run average of 3.7 months for the month.

-The Thunder Bay housing market has witnessed a resurgence, reporting the best numbers in a decade.
-According to the Thunder Bay Real Estate Board, sales of single-detached properties increased 171.4 per cent to 114 units, the best performance in more than 10 years.
-In the first four months of 2021, single-detached transactions have jumped 78.4 per cent.
+The Thunder Bay housing market has witnessed a resurgence, reporting the best numbers in a decade, and now is stabilizing.
+According to the Thunder Bay Real Estate Board, sales of single-detached properties decreased by 30.4 per cent to 55 units.
+In the first four months of 2023, single-detached transactions fell by 19.7 per cent.

-The gains in home prices have been sizeable, but when you see the dollar figure, you will be shocked when compared to the rest of the province.
-In April, the median sale price for single-detached homes jumped 16.8 per cent to $289,000.
-Or, as another gauge of the Thunder Bay real estate market, the year-to-date median price rose 23.6 per cent to $280,500.
+In April, the median sale price for single-detached homes decreased modestly by 5.7 per cent to $345,000.
+Or, as another gauge of the Thunder Bay real estate market, the year-to-date median price decreased by 9.7 per cent to $311,450.

 But homebuyers may be catching on to the incredible deals on Thunder Bay properties, as single-detached properties are being snatched up at a staggering pace.
-The median number of days on the market was 14, down from 24.5 days in April 2020.
+The median number of days on the market is 15, up from 10 days recorded in April 2022.

-According to the Lakelands Association of REALTORS, the Haliburton real estate market recorded a 237.5 per cent year-over-year increase in residential sales in April, totalling 27.
-Prices soared to kick off the second quarter of 2021, but they were still in a reasonable, rising at an annualized rate of 77.4 per cent to $510,000.
+According to the Lakelands Association of REALTORS, the Haliburton real estate market recorded a sharp year-over-year decrease in residential sales in April, totalling 6 in March 2023.
+Prices fell to $435,650 to kick off the second quarter of 2023.

 Is Parry Sound the most affordable jurisdiction in the Ontario real estate market today?
-In April, residential sales advanced 366.7 per cent year-over-year to 14.
-The median price for a non-waterfront property surged 69.3 per cent year-over-year to $491,000.
+In April, residential sales advanced 38.5 per cent month-over-month to 36.
+The median price for a non-waterfront property rose 10.4 per cent month-over-month to $699,768.